Tobacco and Fuel Tax Exemption Simplification Project

 We’re also looking for volunteers to:

-- Become early adopters to test early versions of the system in late 2021 or early 2022
+- Become early adopters to test early versions of the system in spring 2022

 If you’d like to sign up to participate for any of these volunteer opportunities, email TAFTproject@gov.bc.ca.